 - Ethics.
 Relationships and transactions are conducted to high ethical standards.
-Staff and suppliers are treated fairly, and transactions concluded on an arms-length basis.
+Suppliers are treated fairly, and transactions concluded on an arms-length basis.
 Regulators are communicated with in an open and cooperative way; - Safeguarding of assets.
 We ensure that the assets of the Group are appropriately protected and managed, and that maximisation of shareholder value is at the heart of all transactions involving corporate assets; - Establishment of investment disciplines.
 Appropriate investment is made by the Group in order to maximise shareholder value from its assets; - Authorisation and accountability.
-Matters are reserved both for Group Board approval and the control environment is proportionate to the size of the Group.
-Operating expenditure is typically authorised via the business planning process culminating in an approved budget in advance of the year commencing.
-Outside of the cycle additional expenditure is approved subject to the appropriate justification and business case being established.
-Individuals have authority to approve expenditure to certain limits, determined by type of expenditure.
-Accountability for expenditure is ensured via the regular process of business performance reporting, forecasting and review; and
+Matters are reserved both for Group Board approval and the control environment is proportionate to the size of the Group; and - Financial planning, reporting and monitoring.
+Each month the Board reviews the financial results and KPIs including a re-forecast of the full year expected cash flows.